NoyaRoeT/edu-kv/kv-edu/docs/FrameManager.md

 - Manages the lifetime and ownership of frames.

 ## TODO
-1. Finish up with FrameManager and Frames
+1. Implement in-memory B+ tree that modifies memory via frames
+	- Setter and getter methods for BNode header
+	- Getter for BNode cell
+	- Inserting into BNode
+2. FrameManager
+	- Ability to create new frames
-	- Need to fill frames with data
+	- Load frame with data after retreiving

-2. Implement BNode and B+Tree
-3. Concurrency Control
+Finish in-memory B+tree first, so we have data that we can test.